Arithmetic group symmetry and finiteness properties of Torelli groups: Characteristic varieties of Torelli groups

 Now, we are going to show that the $D$-irreducibility of $L$ is inherited by the affine torus $\T (L)$, in the sense explained below.
 This proves Theorem \ref{thm:bintro}.

 \begin{theorem} Let $L$ be a $D$-module which is finitely generated and free as an abelian group.
 Assume that $D$ is an arithmetic subgroup of a simple $\C$-linear algebraic group $S$ defined over $\Q$, with $\Q-\rank (S)\ge 1$.
-Suppose also that the $D$-action on $L$ extends to an irreducible, rational $S$-representation on $L(\C):= L\otimes \C$.
+Suppose also that the $D$-action on $L$ extends to an irreducible, rational $S$-representation in $L(\C):= L\otimes \C$.
 Let $W\subset \T (L)$ be a $D$-invariant, Zariski closed, proper subset of $\T (L)$.
 Then $W$ is finite. \end{theorem}

 \begin{proof} We first claim that $D\cdot t$ is finite, for every $t\in W$.
-This is a consequence of a conjecture of Lang in diophantine geometry, proved by Laurent in \cite{Lau}.
-We will apply Laurent's results to the closed subvariety $W\subseteq \T (L)$ and the subgroup $\OO_t \subseteq \T (L)$, which is finitely generated, see Lemma \ref{lem:prel}.
-By \cite[Th\' eor\` eme 2]{Lau}, we have an inclusion
+We will apply Theorem \ref{thm:langlau} to the closed subvariety $W\subseteq \T (L)$ and the subgroup $\OO_t \subseteq \T (L)$, which is finitely generated, by Lemma \ref{lem:prel}.
+In this way, we obtain the inclusion

-where the translated subgroup $\gamma \cdot \bS$ has origin $\gamma\in \OO_t$, is contained in $W$, and $\gamma \cdot \bS$ is maximal with these properties.
-Moreover, there are finitely many such maximal translated subgroups, according to \cite[Lemme 4]{Lau}.